craftypath/gotf/README.md

 ## Templating

 Go templating can be used in the config file as follows.
+The [Sprig](https://masterminds.github.io/sprig/) function library is included.

 * In the first templating pass, `varFiles`, `vars`, and `envs` are processed.
   All parameters specified using the `-p|--param` flag are available in the `.Params` object.
+  The module directory passed with the `--module-dir|-m` parameter is available as `module` dir in the `.Params` object.
 * In the second templating pass, `backendConfigs` are processed.
   `vars` are available as `.Vars`, `envs` are available as `.Envs` with the results from the first templating pass.
   Additionally, `.Params` is also available again.